Gifted and Talented Education

 - Invention Convention: Students are invited to use their problem solving and creative thinking skills to invent new products or redesign current products.
 Students display their inventions at the annual Invention Convention at Glendale High School.
 Inventions are judged by a panel of community members, and winning awards are honored at a District ceremony.

 - Middle School Spelling Bee: High-achieving students are invited to participate in the annual District Spelling Bee which is held at the District Administration Office.

 - Math Field Day: High-achieving math students are invited to participate in math enrichment classes at Toll to prepare for the District wide Math Field Day competition.
 Identified students in 6th grade practice math skills including computation and problem solving to prepare for the District competition which is held each spring at La Crescenta Elementary School.

 Site Level Activities:

 - Invention Convention Classes: Identified GATE students are invited to participate in afterschool classes which help guide them through the development of their invention.
 Classes are held in the fall and led by Mr. Trinidad.

-- Middle School Spelling Bee: Middle School students are invited to participate in classes to prepare for the annual GUSD Spelling Bee.
-Afterschoool classes are held to prepare students and led by a teacher.
+- Middle School Spelling Bee: Middle School students are invited to participate in classes to prepare for the annual GUSD Spelling Bee in the Spring.
+After-school, classes are held to prepare students and led by a Toll teacher.

 Are There Any Parent Meetings For Families Of GATE students?

-GUSD holds two meeting each year for parents of students who have been identified as meeting the District's GATE criteria.
-These meetings feature guest speakers who hav expertise in topics related to the education of gifted and talented students.
+GUSD holds two meetings each year for families of students who have been identified as meeting the District's GATE criteria.
+These meetings feature guest speakers who have expertise in topics related to the education of gifted and talented students.